-This is in excellent agreement with the link of 10 used by Coleman and Swigon.
-10. Concluding Remarks molecules, looking especially at the mechanics of supercoiling.
+We have reviewed and extended recent work on the twisting and writhing of DNA molecules, looking especially at the mechanics of supercoiling.
 We have made a careful physical examination of the equations governing the so-called ply in which two strands coil around one another in the form of a helix.
 We hope that our precise but physical approach, backed up by experimental work, will be helpful in opening up the rather esoteric subject of twisted elastic rods to a wide audience of molecular biologists.